Undertale background

 This is a list of normal paths to put into [mugshot:x] as described above, followed by the amount of real time seconds between faces (such as with sprite.SetAnimation).

-If you do not provide a time, or the time you enter is <= 0, a default value of 0.2 will be used.
+If you do not provide a time, or the time you enter is lower than 0, a default value of 0.2 will be used.

 [health:x,y] Heals the Player by x points.
 Can damage the player if x is negative, but the Player's HP will not go under 1 unless certain conditions are met.
 The parameter y is optional.